Written by Taylor Lee

 I’m a bass player who’s been in bands since I was a teenager.
 Way back in the 2000s, I attended the University of New Orleans as a Jazz Studies major.
 I still play gigs today, mainly with a jazz trio here in Lake Charles.

-Taylor Lee is a counseling intern graduating from the University of the Cumberlands in May.
-He lives in the Lake Charles area and recently began volunteering with OCD Louisiana.
+Taylor Lee is a Counseling Intern.
+He lives in the Lake Charles area and volunteers with OCD Louisiana.

 You must be logged in to post a comment.